 Deadline for Changing Medicare Supplement Plans

-There is no deadline, the only restrictions on changing Medicare Supplement insurance plans is that the applicant may not be granted guarantee issue again.
+There is no deadline, the only restrictions on changing Medicare Supplement insurance plans are that the applicant may not be granted guaranteed issue again.

 This is extremely important to those with preexisting conditions.
 If the carrier requires you to undergo the medical underwriting process, you could be denied coverage and not be able to get it back on your comprehensive plans’ coverage.